PWS-14: Development

 The PWS-12 was a single-engined two-seat training biplane, fit also for aerobatics, designed in 1928 by A. Grzędzielewski and August Bobek-Zdaniewski at the PWS factory.
 The design shared similar parts, including fuselage and engine, as a high-wing trainer fighter plane PWS-11, developed at the same time.
 The main difference was the addition of a lower wing.
 It was powered by a nose-mounted Skoda-built version of the Wright J-5 Whirlwind radial engine.
 Two prototypes and an airframe for static tests were ordered by the Aviation Department of the War Ministry in February 1928 (along with the PWS-11 prototypes).
 The first prototype was flown by Franciszek Rutkowski in November 1929.
 It was later improved - among others, a Townend ring replaced NACA cowling, and it was fitted with N-shaped struts between wings instead of perpendicular struts.
 The second improved prototype was flown on 18 November 1930, and designated PWS-12bis.
 Testing was successful and a production order for 20 aircraft was placed by the Polish Air Force.

-In a meantime, the factory developed improved model PWS-14, featuring a change from wooden to a steel-tube fuselage, strengthened wings and other improvements, like a door in first cockpit's side.
-The War Ministry ordered a production of one PWS-14 and a similar modification of the series being in production.
+In a meantime, the factory developed an improved model, PWS-14, featuring a change from wooden to a steel-tube fuselage, strengthened wings and other improvements, like a door in first cockpit's side.
+The War Ministry ordered the production of one PWS-14 and a similar modification of the series being in production.
 It caused some financial problems for the factory, since the production of PWS-12s had already started.
 As a result, the factory delivered in 1932 a series of 20 PWS-14, marked officially as PWS-12 (military numbers 57.1 - 57.20).
 A further development of PWS-14 was PWS-16, and then PWS-26.